Dante's Inferno (video game): Dante's Inferno

-Wired gave the PS3 version a score of seven stars out of ten and called it "a ballsy take on literature that worships at the altar of God of War."
+Wired gave the PS3 version of Dante's Inferno a score of seven stars out of ten, and called it "a ballsy take on literature that worships at the altar of God of War."
 However, Nick Cowen of The Daily Telegraph gave the same version six out of ten, saying that it was "by no means a terrible game, but it's not an essential title and I wouldn't recommend paying full price for it.
 If a sequel is on the cards – as is hinted by the ending – the developers would do well to institute a more consistent level of quality.
 Until then, one can't damn the players of Dante's Inferno for trading the nine circles of hell for a trip to Hades with Kratos."
 The A.V.
 Club gave the Xbox 360 version a C+, saying, "The game's rivers of blood, corpse-piles, and wailing souls make for a morbid, depression-inducing milieu.
 It's a relief to be shut out of the place once the final credits roll."
 In Japan, Famitsu gave the PS3 and Xbox 360 versions a score of all four eights for a total of 32 out of 40.

 Regarding such similarities, in an interview for PlayStation Official Magazine – UK, God of War III director Stig Asmussen instead praised the game, stating "We've been intrigued about Dante's Inferno.
 This is my favourite genre, and the more people that are making [these games] the better", going on to say "and this is a really rich story they're building on, it's very interesting.
 The day that the demo came out we were trying to download it on PSN at midnight.
 We all wanted to see it."

 Columbia University Professor Teodolinda Barolini, a former president of the Dante Society of America, criticized the game for its depiction of Beatrice, declaring, "Of all the things that are troubling, the sexualization and infantilization of Beatrice are the worst.
 Beatrice is the human girl who is dead and is now an agent of the divine.
 She is not to be saved by him, she is saving him.
 That's the whole point!
 Here, she has become the prototypical damsel in distress.
 She's this kind of bizarrely corrupted Barbie doll."
 Other reviews of the game include similar comments from professors regarding the characters: "Beatrice saves Dante... not the other way around," says Professor Arielle Saiber, an Italian literature professor at Bowdoin College.

 United States NPD Group sales data showed that the PS3 and Xbox 360 versions of Dante's Inferno sold 242,500 and 224,700 copies respectively in February 2010, its first month of release.
 The two editions also debuted together on the UK's top 10 games list for that month.